ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 * Revised examples.

 * Placeholders and early direction for dynamic update of access rights.

+* Added text on storing multiple Access Tokens per PoP-Key on the RS.

 * Fixes in the IANA considerations.